JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 * Technical skills:
   * Fluent use of: R (for ecological and bioinformatics analysis)
   * Other programs: Python, QGIS
+  * Regional University Industry Collaboration Program, Industry engagement masterclass, funded by Queensland Government
   * STAGE Virtual Masterclass, organised by Vinh Giang

 Grants and awards
 ======
 * Grant “Quantum and Advanced Technologies Talent Building Program” for the development of research on merging quantum computing in ecology, from the Queensland Government (20,000 AUD) (October 2025)
 * Culture Champion Award for "outstanding contributions helping to build and nurture the caring, supportive culture in the workplace" (50 AUD) (August 2025)
-* Prize for the development of my research (from 1st place in the 3-minutes thesis competition at Forest Research Institute of the University of the Sunshine Coast (500 AUD) (June 2025)
+* Prize for the development of my research (from 1st place in the 3-minute thesis competition at Forest Research Institute of the University of the Sunshine Coast (500 AUD) (June 2025)
 * Bursary to attend the Australian & New Zealand Environmental DNA (eDNA) Conference (up to 2300 AUD) (Wellington, February 2025)
 * Partial funding to attend the Society of Ecological Restoration conference (200 USD) (Denver, October 2025)
 * Travel Award from the Ecological Society of Australia, to attend the ESA conference (150 AUD) (Melbourne, December 2024)